 6. Find a Home for Sale in Your Price Range

-An MLS is created, maintained and paid for by real estate professionals to help buyers view the largest pool of properties for sale in the marketplace.
+An MLS is created, maintained, and paid for by real estate professionals and it can really help first-time home buyers like you to view the largest pool of properties for sale in the marketplace.
 Real estate agents also provide valuable market expertise and can help you find great deals on homes as soon as (or before) they’re listed.

 7. Research Neighborhoods for Best Fit

 After you’ve found some homes for sale in your price range, be careful not to make a decision based on the property alone.
-According to a NAR survey, 78% of home buyers believe neighborhood quality is more important than the size of a home.
-And 57% of buyers would opt for a shorter commute over a larger yard.(4) So make sure you factor neighborhood quality and location into your decision.
+According to an NAR survey, home buyers are more willing to compromise on a home’s condition (23%) and size (19%) than on the quality of its neighborhood (7%) and distance from a school (2%).5 So make sure you factor neighborhood quality and location into your decision.

 Ask your real estate agent for information on crime rates and the quality of schools around your prospective neighborhoods.
 Calculate your new commute times to see if they seem manageable.
-Visit the neighborhood at different times and days to check for traffic conditions, noise levels, and if people are comfortable being outdoors.
+Visit the neighborhood at different times and days to check for traffic conditions and noise levels and to see if people are comfortable being outdoors.
 Only choose a neighborhood that you and your family feel good about.